Rogue-Frontier/Oblivia/README.md

 # Oblivia
 Oblivia is an experimental programming language that aims to do with objects what Lisp does with lists.
-Inspired by JavaScript, Oblivia takes the power of objects to the next level.
+Inspired by JavaScript, Oblivia takes the power of Lisp to the next level.
 Oblivia follows these ideas:
 - **Scopes = Objects**: In Oblivia, scopes have the power of objects.
   - Pass a scope to a function.
   - Name a variable or a member and it automatically becomes a key of the scope.
   - A scope with no explicit return simply returns itself as an object (if it has keys) or the last expression (no keys).
 - **Objects = Functions**: In Oblivia, any object can define the `(), [], {}` operators.
+- **Same syntax everywhere**:
+  - `:` is the define operator
-- **Same syntax everywhere**: `A(B), A[B], A{C}` all translate to a function call (note that `A{C}` may have special functionality).
+  - `A(B), A[B], A{C}` is a function call.
+  - Patterns can be stored in objects
 - **Terse infix syntax.** A small set of primitive operations are given the most terse syntax.
   - Casting values is as easy as `A(B)` with type `A` and value `B`.
   - Defining variables is simply `A:B(C)` with variable name `A`, type `B`, and value `C`.